-Suffering from acute kidney failure, Uncle Boonmee has chosen to spend his final days surrounded by his loved ones in the countryside.
-Surprisingly, the ghost of his deceased wife appears to care for him, and his long lost son returns home in a non-human form.
-Contemplating the reasons for his illness, Boonmee treks through the jungle with his family to a mysterious hilltop cave - the birthplace of his first life.
+Suffering from acute kidney failure, Uncle Boonmee, who lives in a house on a farm with his sister-in-law Jen and his nephew Tong has chosen to spend his final days surrounded by his loved ones in the countryside.
+Surprisingly Huay, the ghost of his deceased wife appears to care for him, and his long lost son returns home in a non-human form.
+Contemplating the reasons for his illness, he treks through the jungle with his family to a mysterious hilltop cave - the birthplace of his first life.

 The first time a ghost appears, during dinner, the nephew passes the ghost a glass of water.
 You can see the ghost image superimposed over the nephew's arm when he places the glass of water on the table.
 See more »

 16 of 19 people found this review helpful.